Olive colobus

 The olive colobus monkey (Procolobus verus), also known as the green colobus or Van Beneden's colobus, is a species of primate in the family Cercopithecidae.
+It is the only species in the genus Procolobus, which formerly also included other species that are now grouped in a separate genus Piliocolobus.
 Its English name refers to its dull olive upperparts.
 It is the smallest example of all colobine monkeys and is rarely observed in its natural habitat because of its cryptic coloration and secretive nature.
 It is found in the rain forests of West Africa, ranging from southern Sierra Leone to Nigeria.
 The IUCN Red List classifies the olive colobus as vulnerable (previously near threatened), with the cause of its decline attributed to habitat loss and hunting.
 Though much of the land within the range of the olive colobus has been affected by human activities, it retains its ability to thrive in small degraded forest fragments.

 Description

 Procolobus verus is a small-bodied mammal with an average body weight of 4.6 kilograms for males and 4.1 kilograms for females.
 The olive colobus are greenish-brown in color with the hairs transitioning from greenish-yellow at the root, and becoming darker towards the tip.
 The under side of the olive colobus is lighter in color and the hairs found on the face are stiff and dark.
 Their coloration allows them to stay camouflaged within the trees reducing the risk of predation.
-Like all colobine monkeys, olive colobuses have a unique feature in that their thumb is severely reduced on their forefeet, while the hind feet retain five digits.
+Like all colobine monkeys, olive colobuses have a unique feature in that in their hands, their thumbs are severely reduced, while their feet retain fully functional big toes.
 The feet of the olive colobus are also abnormally large compared to other African colobine species.